erkamguresen/Responsive-Web-Design---HTML-CSS-/README.md

 ## Personal Changes

-- Design change between les 36 and les 37 is corrected (suddenly articles becomes 2 colomns and negative margin needs to be fixed in CSS)
+- Design change between les 36 and les 37 is corrected (suddenly articles becomes 2 column and negative margin needs to be fixed in CSS)